How to install GFCI outlet

 Electrical

 The answer to 'how to install GFCI outlet' is to replace a standard electrical outlet with a GFCI (ground fault circuit interrupter) outlet.
-A GFCI outlet is designed to protect against electric shock hazards by quickly shutting off power if a ground fault is detected.
+GFCI outlets are designed to quickly shut off power if they detect a ground fault, which helps prevent electric shocks and fires.
+This is an important safety upgrade, especially in areas with water like bathrooms, kitchens, and outdoor outlets.

 To install a GFCI outlet, first turn off power to the circuit at the circuit breaker.
-Remove the existing outlet and identify the hot (black), neutral (white), and ground (bare copper or green) wires.
-Connect the GFCI outlet by matching the wires to the corresponding terminals, then secure the outlet in the electrical box.
-Test the GFCI outlet by pressing the 'test' button to ensure it is working properly.
+Remove the existing outlet and carefully disconnect the wires.
+Connect the new GFCI outlet by matching the wire colors - hot (black or red) to the brass terminal, neutral (white) to the silver terminal, and the ground (green or bare copper) to the green terminal.
+Secure the GFCI in the electrical box and install the faceplate.
+Turn power back on and test the GFCI to ensure it is working properly.

 Step-by-Step Guide